lazycodersllc/lazytasks-project-task-management/readme.txt

 == LazyTasks Mobile App ==

 **Free Mobile app**

-LazyTasks Free mobile app will be available from May 2025 for both iOS and Android with limited features, support will be limited.
+LazyTasks Free mobile app will be available from May 2025 for both iOS and Android with limited features.

-**Paid Mobile App**
+**Premium Mobile App**

-LazyTasks Paid mobile app will be available from May 2025 for both iOS and Android with robust features and full  support
+LazyTasks premium mobile app will be available from May 2025 for both iOS and Android with robust features and full  support

 **White label Mobile App for Your Organization**

-For building white lable mobile app for your organization , you must have to buy a license of the plugin.You can buy license from our website [ https://lazycoders.co/ ] .
+For building white lable mobile app for your organization , you have to buy a license of the plugin.You can buy license from our website [ https://www.lazycoders.co/ ] .
 We need some basic & necessary information to build an app.
 Website URL / Domain name, App Name, Email, App LOGO, Splash Screen, License Key (must be valid).
 We access 2 types of app building Android & IOS.

-We provide you with the whitelable App on the fly as soon as you build it using our plugin!
+We provide you with the whitelabled App on the fly as soon as you build it using our plugin!

 - **Android App**
 When you build an android app it will provide you 2 types of file extensions.
 They are: .apk & .aab.
 Those files are ready for publishing on the Play store.